Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Transition

-which displays precisely the opposite behaviour, namely it remains approximately $0$ upto times $t\sim L$ in the charge fuzzy phase whereas in the charge sharp phase it rapidly saturates to 1 on a timescale $t\sim \mathcal{O}(1)$.
+which displays precisely the opposite behaviour, namely it remains approximately $0$ upto timescales extensive in system size in the charge fuzzy phase whereas in the charge sharp phase it rapidly saturates to 1 on a timescale $t\sim \mathcal{O}(1)$.
 In the following, we demonstrate how this order parameter is evaluated within the gauge theory and explain the nature of the associated bulk transition.